 In this context, dimensioning technology expresses countersunk and counterbore in a design or chart; they are specified on a diagram through their dimension symbols and abbreviations.
 They are used to indicate the form of the surface type and offer no restrictions to its method of fabrication.
 These dimensions are usually represented as a note and preceded by the size through the holes.

 How To dimension a countersink and a counterbore

-For a countersink, the angular sides are recessed to compensate the head of the flathead fixtures, which could be screws, rivets, bolts, or other similar items.
+For a countersink, the angular sides are recessed to compensate for the head of the flathead fixtures, which could be screws, rivets, bolts, or other similar items.
 When drawing, Given surface diameter and an angle, and for a counter drilled hole, the diameter, depth, and included rise is also given.

 Image 5: Countersink VS Counterbore

 Both counterbore and countersink holes are used with their corresponding screws to attach to different types of materials.
-Using this as fixtures for a print circuit board is although not common, but it works just the same.
+Using this as fixtures for a print circuit board is, although not common, works just the same.
 We've seen that a countersink is a cone-shaped hole, while a counterbore is more of a cylindrical one.
 In this piece, we have highlighted the differences between the counterbore and a countersink, their corresponding similarities, their definition, and the working principle of both holes.

 The name of the type of screws that fit into a counterbore and a countersunk hole is equally known as counterbores and countersinks, as the term can be used interchangeably.
 We have also seen the difference in their fabrication method using the different drill bits for each type of hole.
 Also, for this paper, we highlighted when we could use a countersink and a counterbore in a print circuit board (PCB) and their related applications and uses.
 Lastly, to ensure that one can see both holes and recognize them on paper, we have highlighted their different symbols and the dimensioning techniques used for each hole type.